huanghaiyang/whereisSync/README.md

 but I removed whereis cmd from it.

 ## note
-you can't use it to find files except binfile or execfile.
+you can't use it to find files except ./bin file or .exe file.

 ## install
 ```